pixelate/jekyll-plastic/README.md

 ## Install Jekyll

-To install Jekyll, make sure you're in the Command Prompt, `cd` into the project directory and then run:
+To install Jekyll, make sure you're in the Ruby Command Prompt, `cd` into the project directory and then run:

 ```
 bundle install --without heroku